mashael-analytics/Calorie-Calculator-API/README.md

 # Calorie Calculator API

-A simple Python project that fetches nutrition data (calories, protein, carbs, fat) for foods using the **USDA FoodData Central API**.
+A Python-based data analysis tool that interacts with the **USDA FoodData Central API** to fetch and process nutrition data (calories, protein, carbs, fat) for various food items.

+This project demonstrates practical skills in:

+- Python scripting
+- Working with RESTful APIs (GET requests, parameters)
+- Data extraction and transformation
+- File handling (CSV)
+- Preparing data for analysis using **pandas**

-Perfect for data analysis, calorie tracking, and food research.
+Perfect for data analysis, calorie tracking, and food research — built with real-world coding practices and clean, modular code.

 ---